Artist: Thomas Gainsborough (British, Sudbury 1727–1788 London)

 Medium: Aquatint (sugar-lift process), printed in brown ink

 Dimensions: plate: 10 7/8 x 13 11/16 in.
 (27.6 x 34.7 cm)

 Credit Line: The Elisha Whittelsey Collection, The Elisha Whittelsey Fund, 1949

 Accession Number: 49.95.59

-Most famous for his dashing portraits of eighteenth-century worthies, Gainsborough was also a highly skilled printmaker who in his late career experimented with the "sugar-lift" aquatint medium (named after the sugar and Indian ink solution used to draw on the plate).
-The subject of grazing cows in a sun-struck sylvan setting was most likely influenced by seventeenth-century Dutch pastorals.
+Most famous for his dashing portraits of eighteenth-century society figures, Gainsborough was also a highly skilled printmaker who in his late career experimented with the "sugar-lift" aquatint medium—named after a sugar and ink solution used to draw on the plate that later dissolves when immersed in water.
+The subject of grazing cows in a sun-struck sylvan setting recalls seventeenth-century Dutch pastorals.